pnts/methodandmatter/source/writing/essays/the-coaching-process.html.md

 For the sake of clarity we'll assume that the questions go in the order listed above&mdash;notice, make meaning, and application of the learnings&mdash;but in practice you'll frequently find yourself moving back and forth between a couple of phases until you reach enough clarity to continue on.

 Once you have determined the focus of the coaching conversation and figured out what you want to accomplish together, you can move into an exploration of the topic or issue at hand.
-As we discussed in [Issue 8](https://methodandmatter.com/words-make-worlds/008/) this part of the process requires stepping into the unknown, which can feel challenging and uncomfortable for the coach.
+This part of the process requires stepping into the unknown, which can feel challenging and uncomfortable for the coach.
 To do this successfully  requires letting go of the reins and being willing embrace uncertainty, truly not knowing what the outcome will be.
-[Curiosity](https://methodandmatter.com/words-make-worlds/006/) is a great friend in these moments.
+[Curiosity](https://methodandmatter.com/writing/essays/curiosity) is a great friend in these moments.

 The process framework is your map, showing you the lay of the land and the direction of your journey.
 The first part of your journey begins by creating the space for new understanding through the use of _notice_ questions.
 This is an invitation to the person you are working with to gain a better understanding of what is both inside and outside of their awareness, asking them to get curious about what lies just beyond the visible horizon.
 Here you support them to clarify their perspective by articulating the details of what they notice and what makes that noticing so important to them.